httpwg/http-extensions/draft-ietf-httpbis-priority.md

 HTTP/3 the error is of type H3_FRAME_ERROR.

-A client MAY send a PRIORITY_UPDATE frame before the stream that it references is open.
+A client MAY send a PRIORITY_UPDATE frame before the stream that it references is open (except for HTTP/2 push streams; see {{h2-update-frame}}).
 Furthermore, HTTP/3 offers no guaranteed ordering across streams, which could cause the frame to be received earlier than intended.
 Either case leads to a race condition where a server receives a PRIORITY_UPDATE frame that references a request stream that is yet to be opened.
 To solve this condition, for the purposes of scheduling, the most recently received PRIORITY_UPDATE frame can be considered as the most up-to-date information that overrides any other signal.
 Servers SHOULD buffer the most recently received PRIORITY_UPDATE frame and apply it once the referenced stream is opened.
 Holding PRIORITY_UPDATE frames for each stream requires server resources, which can can be bound by local implementation policy.
-(TODO: consider resolving #1261, and adding more text about bounds).
-Although there is no limit to the number PRIORITY_UPDATES that can be sent, storing only the most recently received frame limits resource commitment.
+Although there is no limit to the number of PRIORITY_UPDATES that can be sent, storing only the most recently received frame limits resource commitment.

 ## HTTP/2 PRIORITY_UPDATE Frame {#h2-update-frame}